plone/volto/docs/source/upgrade-guide/index.md

 ### `@plone/registry` moved to ESM

 The `@plone/registry` package has been moved to ESM.
+The Add-on Registry scripts have also been refactored to TypeScript.
+For maximum compatibility with CommonJS builds, the default exports have been moved to named exports.
+The modules affected are now built, and the import paths now have changed too.
-This unfortunately forces some import path changes that should be patched in your Plone project or add-on boilerplates.
+These changes forces some import path changes that should be patched in your Plone project or add-on boilerplates.

 ```{note}
 As always, when something changes in the boilerplate, you may regenerate one from Cookieplone and move your code into it, instead of fiddling with it.